 The castle was constructed in the early thirteenth century, next to the site of Brocavum, the Roman fort that, many centuries earlier, had guarded the ford here.
 Indeed, some of the stone from this earlier structure was used to build the castle, and modern visitors who climb the keep’s dark, spiral stairway will spot a Roman memorial slab in the ceiling as they approach the second floor.

 Surrounded by a moat on three sides, the castle is approached via a cobbled causeway.
 As well as the five-storey keep, other structures that have survived the years include an unusual double gatehouse, substantial curtain walls and a four-storey tower, known as the Tower of League.
-There’s lots of explore.
+There are lots to explore.

 Like so many castles in England’s far north, Brougham (pronounced ‘Broom’) played its part in the border wars with the Scots as well as internal rebellions and uprisings.
 It has also welcomed its fair share of royal visitors, including Edward I, the so-called Hammer of the Scots, and James I, in whose honour a lavish banquet was held in 1617.
 The property was one of many castles and churches restored by Lady Anne Clifford, after she’d fought hard, later in the seventeenth century, for her right to inherit them.